Credit: Harvey Williams-Fairley

 Rozie Kelly is a novelist based in West Yorkshire.
 After reading English Literature and Creative Writing she moved to Hebden Bridge, where she works for the Arvon Foundation, hosting creative writing courses.

 She was shortlisted for the PFD Queer Fiction Prize 2023 and was one of the eight participants in the inaugural Prototype Development Programme 2024.
-She won the 2024 NorthBound Book Award for Kingfisher, her debut novel.
+Her debut novel Kingfisher (Saraband, 2025) won the 2024 NorthBound Book Award and was shortlisted for the Women’s Prize for Fiction 2026.

 Instagram: @rozeamee